All Episodes

 We're going out and rescuing people out of houses.

-That's what we've been doing the last three days is pulling people out of houses, bringing water to pregnant women stranded out in the middle of nowhere, pulling cats off of roofs.
+That's what we've been doing the last three days, pulling people out of houses, bringing water to pregnant women stranded out in the middle of nowhere, pulling cats off of roofs.

-Um we've been working with um local authorities to get that accomplished.
+We've been working with local authorities to get that accomplished.

-And and give sense uh g give folks a sense of of what uh how bad is it.
+And give folks a sense of how bad is it.

-I think people hear flooding and they don't really necessarily visualize how grave, how serious the situation is.
+I think people hear flooding, and they don't really necessarily visualize how grave, how serious a situation is.

 And what kind of things are you seeing?

-I mean how how much water are people getting in their houses?
+I mean, how much water are people getting in their houses?

-I mean, give give us some sense of of what you're seeing out there.
+Give us some sense of what you're seeing out there.

-Now in Baton Rouge and the Gulf Coast, it rains every day for about three o'clock, we can count on it's gonna rain.
+Now, in Baton Rouge and the Gulf Coast, it rains every day for about 3 o'clock.

 And so the ground's already saturated all summer.